 Victor Hugo, author of Les Miserables, said that "music expresses that which cannot be put into words and that which cannot remain silent".
 And so it is with Angelena's debut album EP and award-winning documentary short film Change The World and original song Tragic Fairytale.
 This album is a tribute to all who have loved and lost and is the soundtrack to her award-winning debut documentary feature film Angelena: Change The World (A True Story).
-Angelena has won the Award of Recognition for Best Original Song for her song Tragic Fairytale and Best Music Video for Change The World at the IndieFEST Film Awards in the US thus far.
-Co-written with her late fiancé, Erick Deeby.
-Angelena is donating 10% of soundtrack sales to her non-profit organization Crystal Heart Foundation, which supports women and girl survivors of sexual violence and those suffering from Post Traumatic Stress Disorder.
+Angelena has won two Awards of Recognition for Best Original Song for her song Tragic Fairytale and Best Music Video for Change The World at the IndieFEST Film Awards in the US thus far.
+Co-written with her late fiancé, Erick Deeby, Angelena has chosen to donate 10% of soundtrack sales to her non-profit organization Crystal Heart Foundation, which supports women and girl survivors of sexual violence and those suffering from Post Traumatic Stress Disorder.

 While traveling the world as a supermodel, TV host and actress, Angelena was also writing, recording, performing live gigs and giving guest radio spots in Sydney, the US and Toronto.
 Her partner, Erick Deeby, was composing and producing songs for Marvel Comics Man Thing and Director Brett Leonard's film Feed, and in early 2005 began creating instrumental music for Angelena.
 In August 2007, just as they were about to make the official annoucement of their recent engagement, he suddenly and unexpectedly suffered a major heart attack.
 Angelena performed CPR but Erick went into a coma and was in the ICU for a week.
 Tragically, his life support was turned off and she lived her worst nightmare.